What Is a Strong Password?

 A Strong Password Has a Multifactor Authentication (MFA) Backup

 MFA is a free, simple security feature that adds an extra layer of protection to your account.
 Unfortunately, there is no such thing as a hack-proof password, so adding a second layer of security to a strong password is the best way to keep it safe.
-Thus, MFA isn’t foolproof and shouldn’t be used instead of a strong password.
+Thus, MFA isn’t foolproof and shouldn’t be used instead of a secure password.
 Rather, it should be a means of safeguarding a solid password.
-Here’s where you can learn more about multifactor authentication.
+Here’s where you can learn more about multi-factor authentication.

 How Does a Password Get Hacked?